Csabi99/Manguszta/README.md

 1. Open [http://localhost:8888](http://localhost:8888) in your browser
 2. Execute the cells in baseline.ipynb one after the other to train the model and evaluate it

+<ins>How to run **milestone 3** (building and running the container, running your solution within the container):</ins>

+    docker build -t manguszta_dl .
+    docker run --gpus all -p 8888:8888 -v /path/to/repository/images:/app/images manguszta_dl

+1. Open [http://localhost:8888](http://localhost:8888) in your browser
+2. Execute the cells in completed.ipynb one after the other to go through the incremental model development and create the ML service in Gradio, which will be displayed in the final cell.